JUMP Cable: A Smart Charging Solution That Doubles as a Battery

 One of the biggest drawbacks of smartphones is their battery life.
-That’s the only obstacle to constant connectivity and while the many heavy battery cases and bulky power banks can you help you keep your smartphone powered, sometimes they give you more headaches (remember, they need to be separately charged too) than reprieve in keeping your smartphone up and running.
+That’s the main obstacle to constant connectivity.
+While the many heavy battery cases and bulky power banks can help you keep your smartphone powered, they often bring more headaches, as they need to be separately charged too.

-If you can relate to this, then Native Union’s JUMP Cable might just be the solution to your smartphone-charging problems.
-The JUMP Cable is a lightweight USB charging cable with a twist: it also has a small self-charging inline battery that should provide your smartphone with some much needed emergency back up power.
+If you can relate to this, then Native Union’s JUMP Cable might be the solution to your smartphone-charging problems.
+The JUMP Cable is a lightweight USB charging cable with a twist: it also has a small self-charging inline battery that provides your smartphone with some much-needed emergency backup power.

 What Is The JUMP Cable?